imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README_OLD.md

 1. Burn the .iso onto USB using BalenaEtcher.
 2. Insert USB into LattePanda.
-3. Press ESC upon boothup to enter BIOS.
+3. Press ESC upon boot up to enter BIOS.
 4. Boot from the USB drive (usually says name).
 5. Choose to install Ubuntu.
     - IMPORTANT: If the Ubuntu Desktop only shows up, then the internal display is enabled.
 What that means is the HDMI port and the internal display are side by side.
 You will have to find out which edge will allow the mouse to disappear.
 Then you must try to grab the installation window from the internal display and drag it onto the monitor.